wavemotion-dave/SugarDS/readme.md

 Configuration :
 -----------------------
 There is quite a few configuration options that you can explore.
 Some options are global for the emulator and some are specific to one game.
+Please note that the options are associated with the filename (e.g. your .dsk file on the SD card) of the game you are playing.
+If you change the filename, the options will have to be re-entered.

 ![image](./png/options.png)
 ![image](./png/global.png)